 By applying land use designations and evaluating the environmental impacts at a program level, the Plan can help streamline new housing development within the West Area.
-The Plan calls for the production of a variety of housing types that can serve people of all incomes and life stages and is ultimately expected to produce up to 54,953 new housing units.
+The Plan calls for the production of a variety of housing types that can serve people of all incomes and life stages and has a total capacity for approximately 54,630 housing units. older data shows 54,953 units.

-Based on community feedback, the Steering Committee selected a land use map that lowered the density throughout the Plan Area, particularly near the western boundary, to uphold the transect land use concept in order to provide an improved transition from urban to rural/agricultural uses near and beyond the SOI.
+Based on community feedback, the Steering Committee selected a land use map that lowered the density throughout the Plan Area, particularly near the southwestern boundary, to uphold the transect land use concept in order to provide an improved transition from urban to rural/agricultural uses near and beyond the SOI.